hyperledger/iroha-2-docs/src/guide/build-and-install.md

     cargo build -p iroha_client_cli
     ```

+    Build artifacts are created in the `./target/debug/` directory.

     ::: info

     We take pride in the fact that Iroha is extremely quick to compile.
 For